kantorset/MexPackUnpack/README.md

 MexPackUnpack is a C++ header library to help automate extracting data from MATLAB/Octave data passed into user C++ mex code.
 It uses some lite (depending on your point of view) template metaprogramming with c++ variadic templates.
 It requires at least C++14 but as shown below, is intended to be used in conjunction with C++17 structured binding syntax.

 The current version extracts the MATLAB/Octave numeric arrays to either [Eigen](https://eigen.tuxfamily.org/) Map objects (Eigen Matrices wrapping an external  pointer) or a tuple of the underlying pointers and array sizes.
 MATLAB strings can be converted to C++ std::strings and Matlab structs.
 Struct arrays can be extracted into user defined C++ structs with a matching layout.
-These types can then be returned and converted to MATLAB objects.
+These types can then be returned and converted to MATLAB/Octave objects.

 ## Usage
 ### Simple Numeric Object Unpacking

 #### Example 0
 Note that in all cases what is expected to be passed into and out of the  ```MexUnpacker``` and ```MexPacker```  classes is specified by setting the template parameters as shown below.
-The [type aliases](#type-aliases) used are shown below. ```unpackMex``` returns a tuple so we use C++17 structured binding to destructure it.
+The [type aliases](#type-aliases) used are shown further down. ```unpackMex``` returns a tuple so we use C++17 structured binding to destructure it.
 ```cpp
 #include "MexPackUnpack.h"
 #include "mex.h"